 Selecting an internship site is one of the most important decisions students make during their professional preparation.
 Most students find it helpful to discuss their options with their advisors well in advance of the actual search for a site.
-For additional assistance in choosing an internship or practicum site, students may look through the internship/practicum binders located in the department office.
-These binders contain information on approved internship and practicum sites and describe the population served and the supervision procedures at each site.
-In addition, practicum/internship sites are listed on a Moodle page accessible online.
-Contact the CPSY office for more information.
+For additional assistance in choosing an internship or practicum site, students may request access to the list of practicum/internship approved sites accessible online.
+Contact Matthew at cpsyplacement@lclark.edu for more information.

 Every Fall, an Internship Fair is held on campus to aid the process in seeking an internship.
 At this event, representatives from prospective sites are available for describing their sites and the opportunities available there.
+Contact Matthew at cpsyplacement@lclark.edu for more information.